 - Cooked spinach (they will be richer in calcium than raw spinach that still contains a good amount, about 100 mg versus 140 mg for cooked)

 - Above all, let’s not forget watercress and chard!

 7) Beans and beans, other foods that provide significant amounts of calcium

 Rich in iron, economical, and very satisfactory.
 Thanks to the fibers they contain, they have their place on this list!
 The most notable are, for example:

 - Black beans that contain ten times more than white beans (160 mg / 100 g for blacks)

 - As well as lupine seeds

 - Unlike the others, chickpea has just under 100 mg with 90 mg / 100 g.

-For people with lactose intolerance, drinking a glass of milk can lead to a nightmare: abdominal pain, vomiting, diarrhea, bloating, or nausea.
+People with lactose intolerance do not have enough lactase, drinking a glass of milk can lead to a nightmare: abdominal pain, vomiting, diarrhea, bloating, or nausea.
 This happens because they have trouble breaking down lactose, a type of complex sugar found in milk products, as their body lacks a sufficient amount of enzyme that digests lactose: lactase.
 Continue reading

 Whether you are lactose intolerance or someone who can’t include milk as your daily source of nutrition, you need to start thinking about other food to replace milk.
 Milk mostly contains a very high protein and calcium.
 Continue reading